HerCodeLLC/hercode-maintenance-automation/README.md

 ## How It Works

-The architecture separates business decision-making from workflow orchestration.
+The architecture separates business decision making from workflow orchestration.

 1. A maintenance request enters the workflow.
 2. The request is sent to a Flask API.